 REGISTERING for the correct set of courses is a critically important task that should be done with the involvement of an advisor.
-In fact, students will not be able to register for courses unless they have a RUN code.
-The only way to get a RUN code is to meet with your assigned advisor.
+In fact, students will not be able to register for courses unless they have met with their advisor and the advising hold is removed by the advisor.
 We've listed some commonly asked questions (and answers) below to assist you as you register.

-You may register for courses by accessing your myGate Academics tab.
-The following link will show you the step by step process: REGISTER FOR CLASSES.
+may register for courses by accessing your myGate Academics tab.
+The

 Am I considered a freshman, sophomore, junior or senior?